Mosafridi/Bloodtestscheduler/README.md

 # Blood Test Scheduler Application

 A Java-based application for efficiently managing and scheduling blood tests in healthcare settings.
 This system uses priority-based scheduling to ensure patients are seen according to urgency, hospital status, and age considerations.
+Developed as part of [BSHCIFSC2 2025 DSA CA, NSI].
 ## Features

 ### Priority-Based Scheduling